 "Fifteen minutes, and than back out onto the street.

-Loki gave a sidelong glance to his now unusually stoic brother, trying to judge Thor's thoughts from his demeanor, but Thor remained focused intently on the building.
+Loki gave a sidelong glance to his now unusually stoic brother, trying to judge Thor's thoughts from his demeanor but Thor remained focused intently on the building.
+He sighed to himself, thinking of a way to amuse himself while they waited for the runt to reveal herself again.

 "Has the Allfather gone soft because of you and your mortal?"
 Loki asked, and a look of annoyance crossed Thor's face as he watched.
 Surprisingly, Thor remained silent despite Loki's jab, and the stoicism returned to Thor as he took in a breath and released it.

 "The Illendrial is the most powerful force in all of the Nine Realms.
-If she fell into the wrong hands, she could be manipulated and used as a weapon."
+If she fell into the wrong hands, she could be manipulated and used as a weapon against all of us."
 Thor said, turning his head to look at Loki and took in another breath.
 "She could be used to lay waste to everything, including time itself.
 You know this well Brother, and I don't see why you refuse to believe this."

 "Do you really believe that the Allfather wants to protect her then?
 She will be another weapon in the vault, caught and kept for him to use whenever the fancy takes him.
 Power corrupts Thor, I should know…..that girl is power, and I have the distinct feeling the Allfather will use her to gain more of it."